Deirdre Macleod's 'LandMark' Residency 2019-21

 'FLOW LINES' 2020

-Since the emergence of the Coronavirus, and particularly since lockdown, we have moved differently within public space.
-Time outside has become precious and, often, solitary and we are still unable to visit, and be physically close to, those with whom we do not live.
-At the same time, the pandemic has highlighted the importance of urban public space to individuals and communities.
+Since the emergence of the Coronavirus in 2020, and particularly since lockdown, we moved differently within public space.
+Time outside became precious and, often, solitary and we were still unable to visit, and be physically close to, those with whom we did not live.
+At the same time, the pandemic highlighted the importance of urban public space to individuals and communities.

 Designed as works for people to perform on their own (but in concert with others at a distance) each piece of work within Flow Lines draws upon observed gestures by solitary individuals.
 These movements and gestures have been observed within Portobello during the recent period of social distancing.

-Each will explore an aspect of the more solitary condition in which we find ourselves at the moment, reflecting our current separateness and our desire for connection.
+Each explores an aspect of the solitary condition in which we found ourselves in 2020, reflecting on our separateness and desire for connection.

-A short set of instructions for performing each work will be published online.
-Anyone can follow the instructions and perform the work.
+A short set of instructions for performing each work were published online inviting anyone to follow the instructions and perform the work.

-Deirdre will also be approaching other people across Scotland, the UK and internationally to invite them to participate in these performative works, to record their responses and, in dialogue with them, to develop ideas for further projects that will be published as part of the Flow Lines series.
+Deirdre approached other people across Scotland, the UK and internationally to invite them to participate in these performative works, to record their responses and, in dialogue with them, to develop ideas for further projects that will be published as part of the Flow Lines series.